-Can we make progress on assessing the content and meaning of neural responses even when we can't sample all of them?
-Some hope is provided by the classical problem of how many people need to be present in a room before there is a reasonable chance that at least two of them share a birthday.

-This number, $N \sim 23$ , is vastly less than the number of possible birthdays, K = 365.
-Turning this argument around, if we didn't know the number of possible birthdays we could estimate it by polling N people and checking the frequency of birthday coincidences.
-Once N is large enough to generate several coincidences we can get a pretty good estimate of K, and this happens when $N \sim \sqrt{K} \ll K$ .
-Some years ago Ma proposed that this coincidence counting method be used to estimate the entropy of physical systems from molecular dynamics or Monte Carlo simulations [22] (see also Ref [23]).
+Some hope is provided by the classical problem of how many people need to be present in a room before there is a reasonable chance (about 50%) that at least two of them share a birthday.
+This number, which turns out to be $N \sim 23$, is vastly less than the number of possible birthdays, K = 365.
+Turning this argument around, if we didn't know the number of possible birthdays we could estimate it by polling \mathcal{N} people and checking the frequency of birthday coincidences.
+Once \mathcal{N} is large enough to generate several coincidences we can get a pretty good estimate of K, and, for $K \rightarrow \infty$, this happens when $N \sim \sqrt{K} < K$.
+Some years ago Ma proposed that this coincidence counting method be used to estimate the entropy of physical systems from molecular dynamics or Monte Carlo simulations [25] (see also [26]).
 If these arguments could be generalized, it would become feasible to estimate the entropy and information content of neural responses even when experiments provide only a sparse sampling of these responses.
-The results of Ref [9, 10] provide such a generalization.
+The results of [10,11] provide such a generalization.

-To understand how the methods of Ref [9] generate more accurate entropy estimates from small samples, it is useful to think about the simpler problem of flipping a coin under conditions where we don't know the probability p that it will come up heads.
-One strategy is to count the number of heads $n_H$ that we see after N flips, and identify $p = n_H/N$ ; if we then use this "frequentist" or maximum likelihood estimate to compute the entropy of the underlying distribution, it is well known that we will underestimate the entropy systematically [24-26].
-Alternatively, we could take a Bayesian approach and say that a priori all values of 0 are equally likely; the standardmethods of Bayesian estimation then will generate a mean and an error bar for our estimate of theentropy given <math>N observations.
-As shown in Fig 2, this procedure actually leads to a systematic overestimate of the entropy in cases where the real entropy is not near its maximal value.
+To understand how the methods of [10] generate more accurate entropy estimates from small samples, it is useful to think about the simpler problem of flipping a coin under conditions where we don't know the probability p that it will come up heads.
+One strategy is to count the number of heads n_H that we see after \mathcal{N} flips, and identify $p = n_H / N$; if we then use this "frequentist" or maximum likelihood estimate to compute the entropy of the underlying distribution, it is well known that we will underestimate the entropy systematically [24,27,28].
+Alternatively, we could take a Bayesian approach and say that a priori all values of $0 \le p \le 1$ are equally likely; the standard methods of Bayesian estimation then will generate a mean and an error bar for our estimate of the entropy given \mathcal{N} observations.
+As shown in Figure 2, this procedure actually leads to a systematic overestimate of the entropy in cases where the real entropy is not near its maximal value.
 More seriously, this systematic error is larger than the error bars that emerge from the Bayesian analysis, so we would be falsely confident in the wrong answer.

-Figure 2 also shows us that if we use a Bayesian approach with the a priori hypothesis that all values of the entropy are equally likely, then (and as far as we know, only then) we find estimates such that the systematic errors are comparable to or smaller than the error bars, even when we have seen only one sample.
-Thus the problem of systematic errors in entropy estimation is not, as one might have thought, the problem of not having seen all the possibilities; the problem rather is that seemingly natural and unbiased prior hypotheses about the nature of the underlying probabilities correspond to highly biased hypotheses about the entropy itself, and this problem gets much worse when we consider distributions over many alternatives.
-The strategy of Ref [9] thus is to construct, at least approximately, a 'flat prior' on the entropy (see Methods for details).
-The results of Ref [11] demonstrate that this procedure actually works for both simulated and real spike trains, where 'works' means that we generate estimates that agree with the true entropy within error bars even when the number of samples is much smaller than the number of possible responses.
-As expected from the discussion of the birthday problem, what is required for reliable estimation is that the number of coincidences be significantly larger than one [10].
+Figure 2 also shows us that if we use a Bayesian approach with the a priori hypothesis that all values of the entropy, rather than p, are equally likely, then (and as far as we know, only then) we find estimates such that the systematic errors are comparable to or smaller than the error bars, even when we have seen only one sample.
+Thus the problem of systematic errors in entropy estimation is not, as one might have thought, the problem of not having seen all the possibilities; the problem rather is that seemingly natural and unbiased prior hypotheses about the nature of the underlying probabilities correspond to highly biased hypotheses about the entropy itself, and this problem gets much